 Many attributes in XLIFF offer a list of enumerated values.
 Some applications may find it necessary to add user-defined values to these lists.
 XLIFF allows for such extension.

-The attributes where the list of values can be extended are the following: alttranstype, context-type, count-type, ctype, datatype, mtype, purpose, reformat, restype, size-unit, state, state-qualifier, and unit.
+The attributes where the list of values can be extended are the following: alttranstype, count-type, cou